Login

 The taxable capital gain on a property is the difference between the selling price and the amount of money invested in the property.

-To find out what counts as money invested, you need to consult the canton in which the property is located.
+To find out what counts as money invested, you should consult the canton in which the property is located.
 The tax law for the canton of Zurich, for example, defines investment costs as follows:

 • The price originally paid for the property

-• Expenses for building work, conversion work, land improvements and other value-enhancing improvements or renovations of the property, after deduction of any insurance payments and contributions from the federal state, canton or municipality
+• Expenses for building work, conversion work, land improvements and other value-enhancing improvements or renovations of the property, after deduction of any insurance payments and contributions from the federal state, canton or commune

 • Contributions for connecting the property to the road and public services or otherwise increasing the value of the plot